-In the past, I have written two articles on Britain’s Wonderful Wrecks that I have come across on my photo trips around the British Isles but I suddenly thought that what I hadn’t done was to complete an article featuring boats which are not wrecks but just pulled up onto the shoreline waiting for the next time they are needed.
-In other words, they are on Shore Leave in the UK
+In the past, I have written two articles on Britain’s Wonderful Wrecks that I have come across on my photo trips around the British Isles but I suddenly thought that what I hadn’t done was to complete an article featuring boats which are not wrecks but just on shore leave pulled up onto the shoreline waiting for the next time they are needed.

 So guess what I have waded through the archives and come up with a number of suitable images.